elharo/xom/RELEASING.md

 2. cd dist/website

-3. Use gcloud to push to xom.nu.
+3. Use gcloud to push to xom.nu with the elharodotcom credentials:

+    `~/xom/dist/website$ gcloud app deploy --no-promote --project=xom-website`

-4. sftp to IBiblio
+4. sftp the files to IBiblio including the assorted jar and zip files